dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/interfaces/simplified-capture-vision-settings.md

 ## timeout

-Specifies the timeout duration (in milliseconds) for processing tasks.
+Defines the maximum duration (in milliseconds) permitted for processing each individual image.

 ```typescript
 timeout: number;